Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 4. Select the appropriate tracking mode in the *Override change tracking mode* drop-down list.
 By default, the **Use default** option is preselected.
 The following options are available:
     - **Use default**
         The mapping configured in the dependency of the specific entities is applied.
-    - **Automatic**
+    - **0 - Manual**
         The initial mapping is automatically applied.
-All value changes or reruns are applied automatically in the mapping.
+Afterwards, the changes in the mapping must be triggered manually to be applied.
-    - **Semiautomatic**
+    - **1 - Semiautomatic**
         The initial mapping is automatically applied.
 Values changes or reruns are applied after confirmation.
+    - **2 - Automatic**
+        The initial mapping is automatically applied.
+All value changes or reruns are applied automatically in the mapping.
-    - **Semiautomatic, changes must be confirmed by another user**
+    - **3 - Semiautomatic, changes must be confirmed by another user**
         The initial mapping as well as values changes or reruns are applied after confirmation by another user.
-    - **Manual**
-        The initial mapping is automatically applied.
-Afterwards, the changes in the mapping must be triggered manually to be applied.

 5. Select the appropriate attribute that you want to assign to the destination attribute in the *Source attribute* drop-down list.
 All attributes with a data type that matches the selected ETL extension are displayed in the drop-down list.